 This post kicks off my review of our cruise aboard Royal Caribbean’s Liberty of the Seas.
-Because of the large volume of information needed to review a week-long cruise, I decided to break this up into several pieces.
+Because of the large volume of information needed to review a week-long cruise, I decided to break this up into several pieces, feel free to also check https://www.visitcaymanislands.com/en-us/experiences/popular-attractions to find the best attractions in the Caribbean if you are not into cruises.
 In this first installment, I take an in-depth look at the ship and on-board activities.
 Also, I’ll briefly cover the experience boarding and disembarking the ship in Galveston.
 Please click here for the introductory post and index.

 Royal Caribbean Liberty of the Seas – The Basics

 Make no mistake.
 The Liberty of the Seas is huge.
 Just take a look at the ship in the waters off of Grand Cayman.

 While the “Freedom Class” Liberty holds a maximum of 4,960 passengers, it isn’t the largest in Royal Caribbean’s collection.
 That title belongs to the Oasis Class ships, which can carry an astounding 6,296 passengers and crew.
 Also, the Liberty is a fairly new ship.
 It entered service in May, 2007.
 For now, the Liberty sails exclusively out of Galveston

 As for the ship’s layout, it features 15 decks, though only 14 (2-15) are open to the public.
 You only see Deck 1 when embarking and disembarking the ship.
 Decks 2 and 3, 6-10, and 12 include passenger cabins, while the rest contain public areas.
 Detailing every single public area on the ship would take too much time.
 So, I’ll only focus on the most important.